terra-money/docs/docs/Tutorials/Get-started/Terra-Station-mobile.md

 1. Open the Terra Station app and connect to your wallet.

 2. In your browser, navigate to the dApp of your choice.
-We'll use the [Anchor protocol WebApp](https://app.anchorprotocol.com/) for this tutorial.
+For this tutorial, we'll use the [Anchor protocol WebApp](https://app.anchorprotocol.com/).
 Most dApps use a similar process, though others may vary.

 3. Tap the wallet icon at the top of the page.